-In 1993 Ripley’s acquired two African fertility statues, little knowing they would become our most popular exhibits.
+In 1993, Ripley’s acquired two African Fertility Statues—not knowing they would become some of our most popular exhibits.

-Baulé tribesman of the West African nation of Cote D’Ivoire carved the statues from ebony wood in the 1930s with primitive tools.
+Baulé tribesman of the West African nation of Cote D’Ivoire hand carved the statues from ebony wood in the 1930s with primitive tools.
 They stand five feet high and weigh over 70 pounds each!

-Our famous African fertility statues have traveled around the world to every Ripley Odditorium three times since 1996.
-They were on permanent display at our Orlando Odditorium, but due to popular demand, the statues are back on tour!
+Ripley’s Legendary African Fertility Statues have traveled around the world to every Ripley Odditorium three times since 1996.
+Taking a break on permanent display at Ripley’s Orlando Odditorium, the statues are now back on tour!

 * Myrtle Beach, South Carolina: Located Here Now